kwokyuenfan/kwokyuenfan.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: Assistant Professor of Economics and Finance at <a href="https://www.hsu.edu.hk">The Hang Seng University of Hong Kong</a>
+description: Kwok Yuen (K.Y.)
+Fan is an Assistant Professor of Economics and Finance at HSUHK.
+Research in sustainability, real estate, and corporate finance.

 profile:
   align: right